r0x0r/lycheeupload/README.md

 Installing dependencies on OSX is a bit trickier.

-- First you have to have Command Line Tools for Xcode installed.
+First you have to have Command Line Tools for Xcode installed.
 Go to (Downloads for Apple developers)[http://developer.apple.com/downloads/index.action].
 Download and install Command Line Tools for Xcode.

-- Install *pip* if you do not have it already
+Install *pip* if you do not have it already

 `sudo easy_install pip`

-- Finally install dependencies using *pip*
+Finally install dependencies using *pip*

 `sudo pip install mysql-connector-python paramiko Pillow`

+# Configuration

-* Add configuration details in *conf.json*
+Add configuration details in *conf.json*

 ```json
 {